rusili/AC-Android/lessons/review-list-maps/readme.md

-- title: Review of Abstract Classes, Lists, and Maps
+# Review of Abstract Classes, Lists, and Maps
-- tags: abstract,
+- tags: abstract

 # Objectives:
   Review abstract classes and how to use the following data structures to organize data.